AsteriskZuo/react-native-ease-rich-text/README.md

 displayRef.current?.pushData(list);
 ```

+## Remark

+The current version is not perfect and only supports text and pictures.
+It will be updated in the future.
+If you like it or have the structure and ideas, you can help improve it together.

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.